hyperledger/identus-edge-agent-sdk-ts/docs/sdk/interfaces/Domain.Pluto-1.md

 [Domain](../modules/Domain.md).Pluto

-Pluto is a storage interface describing the storage requirements of the Edge Agents implemented in this SDK.
-Implement this interface using your preferred underlying storage technology most appropriate for your use case.
+Pluto is a storage interface describing storage requirements of the edge agents which will be implemented using this SDK.
+Implement this interface using your preferred underlying storage technology, most appropriate for your use case.

 ## Implemented by